Frequently Asked Questions

 COLLEGE STUDENTS

 Yes!
-We have a lot of members who are students at the surrounding schools and understand that they leave for the summers to go home.
+We have a lot of members who are students at the surrounding schools and understand that they leave for the summer to go home.
 We accommodate our members with educational leave and personal time as needed.

 Contact Questions